Neonatal/Perinatal Medicine Fellowship

 UT Southwestern Medical School has among its distinguished faculty:

-- 4 Nobel Prize winners who are actively conducting research, more than any other medical school in the world
+- 6 Nobel Prize winners, four of whom are actively conducting research, more than any other medical school in the world

 - 22 members of the National Academy of Sciences

 - 18 members of the National Academy of Medicine (formerly the Institute of Medicine)

 - 16 members of the American Academy of Arts and Sciences

 - 13 Howard Hughes Medical Institute investigators